-Liquid Silicone Rubber (LSR) parts are used extensively in a multitude of fields in the medical industry because it is inert and bio-compatible — plus, it offers excellent compression characteristics.
-Ophthalmology is one of the medical fields where LSR is widely used and preferred.
+Liquid Silicone Rubber (LSR) parts are widely used in the medical industry.
+LSR is a staple in a wide range of medical fields because it is inert and bio-compatible — plus, it offers excellent compression characteristics.
+One such medical field is ophthalmology.

 WHAT IS OPHTHALMOLOGY?